-The school was thriving academically when, on October 29, 1929, the stock market crashed.
-The 1930's Depression brought CHA's tenuous financial circumstances, which for years had been masked by the largesse of the Houston family, to a crisis and precipitated the most difficult period in the school's history.
+The author regrets the errors and encourages anyone who finds inaccuracies, omissions or has other comments about the history as it unfolds to contact him at cgroome@chestnuthillacademy.org demically when, on October 29, 1929, the stock market crashed.
+The 1930s Depression brought CHA's tenuous financial circumstances, which for years had been masked by the largesse of the Houston family, to a crisis and precipitated the most difficult period in the school's history.

 Hyde departed Chestnut Hill in 1930 to become the headmaster of the Lakeside School in Seattle, Washington.
-The trustees - at the urging of the students, faculty, and parents - selected longtime faculty member Gilbert Haven Fall to be acting headmaster.
+The trustees - at the urging of the students, faculty, and parents-selected longtime faculty member Gilbert Haven Fall to be acting headmaster.
 This was the first time, but not the last, that a headmaster was chosen from within the school.